hatakag/two-football-laravel/README.md

 - **For development:**
     - Create new MySQL user if not have, create new database called `two-football`
     - Configure the `.env` file, in the `DB` part to match with your user and database
-    - Run the following command to create all the tables `php artisan migarate` (drop tables `php artisan migrate:reset`)
+    - Run the following command to create all the tables `php artisan migrate` (drop tables `php artisan migrate:reset`)
     - Create initial records on your tables by `php artisan db:seed` and to reset `php artisan migrate:refresh --seed`

 - Run the server: `php artisan serve`